DavidHearl/cad-tips/README.md

 - As a site User I want to view comments on the article so I can read the conversation and get more knowledge.
 - As a Site User I want to register an account so that I can comment.
 - As a Site User I want to leave a comment on a post so that I can be involved in a conversation.
+- As a Site User I want to delete my comment so that I can remove any errors that I have made
 - As a site User I want to be able to update my profile information so that my details stay correct.
-- As a Site User I want to see the number of comments on each post so that I can see which artile has the most engagement.

 ### Visitor